narengan/cis/known-limitations.md

  * At this time, LOC records cannot be imported.
 As a workaround, use the UI or API to create any LOC records.

  * Wildcard A, AAAA, and CNAME records (*) cannot be proxied.

+ * When you delete a dedicated certificate, the certificate will temporarily be pending deletion.
+This may cause the certificate to reappear in the list for a short time before the deletion is complete.

+  * To modify your custom dedicated certificate’s hostnames after ordering you must order a new certificate then delete the old one.